 Kathleen MacRae joined the ACLU-DE as executive director in November of 2010.
 She relocated to Delaware from New Mexico where she had worked for the ACLU-NM as development director.
 Before settling in with the ACLU, Kathleen was the executive director of the New Mexico Coalition to Repeal the Death Penalty.
 There she led the campaign that won passage of repeal legislation in the NM House of Representatives for the first time in 2005.
 In March 2009, after a 10 year effort, New Mexico's death penalty was abolished.
 Kathleen has a Master’s Degree in social work from Rhode Island College with concentrations in policy analysis, community organizing and social service administration and a Bachelor of Arts degree from the University of Rhode Island.
 She is a member of the board of directors of Equality Delaware, Inc.

-George Meldrum is the Senior Advisor for Governmental & Community Affairs and a Registered Lobbyist for the Nemours Foundation.
-The focus of his work is around children’s health promotion, behavioral health, increasing physical activity for children, combating obesity and other issues relevant to the Nemours Foundation vision.
+George Meldrum is the Senior Adviser for Governmental & Community Affairs and a Registered Lobbyist for the Nemours Foundation.
+The focus of his work is around children's health promotion, behavioral health, increasing physical activity for children, combating obesity and other issues relevant to the Nemours Foundation vision.
 Prior to that position he served as Deputy Director of the Delaware Council on Gambling Problems and as the Youth Development Administrator at the Delaware Department of Services for Children, Youth & their Families.
 He held several other positions in state government.
 Mr. Meldrum has a BA in history and a BA in international relations from the University of Delaware and a MA in psychology from Washington College.
 He currently serves on the Executive Council of AARP, the Board of Directors of the Delaware Children’s Museum, Common Cause of Delaware, the Manufactured Home Relocation Authority, the Delaware Arts Alliance and the University Schools Alliance.
 In the past he has served on the boards of the YMCA Resource Center, the Mental Health Association, New Castle County Head Start, the Community Services Corporation, AIDS Delaware, J.U.S.T. for Youth, the Delaware Liberty Fund, the Claymont Community Center, Children’s Home of Delaware, the City Theater Company, the University of Delaware 4-H Advisory Council.
 He is a member of the Governor’s Advisory Council on Substance Abuse and Mental Health, is co-chair of the Statewide Health Advisory Council, a member of the Department of Services for Children, Youth & their Families Advisory Council and serves on the Advisory Council of Equality Delaware.

 Judy Mellen is the former executive director of the Delaware American Civil Liberties Union.
 She received the Delaware Bar Association Liberty Bell Award for her work improving state policy towards juvenile offenders and educating homeless children.

 Boyd Sorenson is a volunteer focused on catalyzing and implementing positive actions leading to peace in our communities and world.
 His professional career in marketing and management has developed skills in matching expertise with client and market needs and new product/technology/business development.
 He retired as President of The CECON Group, Inc., a technical consulting referral firm.
 Previously he imported and marketed titanium dioxide from China; worked in new business development at W. L. Gore & Associates; and retired from DuPont, working 25 years as venture, product and marketing management, sales and financial analysis.
 Boyd has served as a director for The Center for Creative Arts, Red Clay Valley Association, Delaware Greenways and GHADA, where he served as president.
 He is a board member of Common Cause Delaware.
 Boyd has degrees in chemistry and business management from Brigham Young University and has lived in Yorklyn for 42 years.
-He is married, has three grown children and 7 grandchildren.
+He is married, has three grown children and seven grandchildren.

-Andrew Wilson (CCDE Membership Committee Chair) is currently Campaign Manager for Sean Barney for State Treasurer and the External Affairs Coordinator for the Medical Society of Delaware.
+Andrew Wilson, Esq.
+(CCDE Membership Committee Chair) was Campaign Manager for Sean Barney for State Treasurer and the External Affairs Coordinator for the Medical Society of Delaware.
 He is a New York-licensed attorney and an associate member of the Delaware State Bar Association.
 He began his career as counsel in the New York State Senate focusing on issues of Government Efficiency and Alcoholism and Drug Abuse.
-Drew came to Delaware through campaigns and in 2012 was the New Castle County Regional Field Director for the Democratic Party.
+Drew came to Delaware through electoral campaigns and in 2012 was the New Castle County Regional Field Director for the Democratic Party.
 He has a strong history of volunteerism, most recently donating his time to Kind to Kids, the Delaware Food Bank, Planned Parenthood, and the Sierra Club.
 Additionally, he is a member of Delaware Greenways, American for Democratic Action, CBTU, and on the board of the Delaware Young Democrats.